『The Daily Devotional by Vince Miller』のカバーアート

 Welcome to The Daily, where we study the Bible verse by verse, chapter by chapter, every day.

-Today’s shout-out goes to Corey Dill from Auburn, ME.
-Thank you for partnering with us through Project23.
-Your faithfulness is helping others find truth in God's Word.
-This study is for you.
+Today's shout-out goes to Mike Howells from Lakeville, MN.
+Thank you for your partnership with us through Project23.
+You’re helping spread God’s Word to hearts that are hungry for truth.
+This one’s for you.

 ASK THIS: